guguji666666/GJS-MDC-Tips/Connect AWS to MDFC/CreateCustomStandardForAWS/readme.md

 $awsConnector = "<AWS_Connector>"

 # Set the execution policy to RemoteSigned to allow this script to run
-# Note: This setting might be restricted by organizational policies.
-Modify accordingly.
-Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned -Force
+# Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned -Force

 # Log in to the Azure account using the specified tenant ID
 Connect-AzAccount -TenantId $tenantId